grelf-net/forest/README.md

 I devised the RTG algorithms in the early 1980s, when the first versions of The Forest were published for very small computers.
 They are therefore small and fast.

 I see the new Java version as a kind of reference implementation because it has much clearer structure than earlier versions, for others to understand.

+This algorithm was first developed in 1983 in Z80 assembly code for the Sinclair ZX Spectrum (48kB RAM).
+It was converted to Javascript in 2014.
+C++ and Java versions were made for comparison in 2021.
+Experiments in 2023 to implement this as non-graphical WebGL did not improve speed for a map 800 x 600.
+WebGPU may be better when more generally available.